PRATMG/MSCS-632-Advanced-Programming-Languages/Assignment 2: Syntax, Semantics, and Memory Management/README.md

 ## Programs
 - The programs for each section are organized into their respective folders.
-- Refer to each language's `README.md` for explanations of errors and behavior.

 ------
 ## GitHub Repository Link
-[Include the link here once your repository is created.
 (https://github.com/PRATMG/MSCS-632-Advanced-Programming-Languages/tree/main/Assignment%202%3A%20Syntax%2C%20Semantics%2C%20and%20Memory%20Management)